-But what else could I do?
+But what were my other options?
 Be selfish?
 Rebel?
 I didn’t want that either.
 I knew I wouldn’t be happy.
 I knew God wouldn’t be pleased.
 Either way, I was trapped.

-I’m still learning to separate what He asks of me from what people expect of me.
-I’m in the middle of relinquishing my idea of what it means to be “good” (never making a mistake) in exchange for His (love).
-But this much I know: I freely choose to give my life wholeheartedly to Him.
+I’m still learning to separate what God asks of me from what people expect of me.
+I’m in the middle of relinquishing my idea of what it means to be “good” (never making a mistake) in exchange for God’s idea of what is good (love).
+But this much I know: I freely choose to give my life wholeheartedly to God.

 Because I love Him.
 Because He’s worthy of it.
 And because it makes everything brighter.